mitten/css-moon/README.md

 In order to automate the running of the script, I created a launchd file (local.moonupdate.plist) which runs every 15 minutes.
 Be sure to change the path to your path.
 [Quick launchd tutorial](https://www.maketecheasier.com/use-launchd-run-scripts-on-schedule-macos/)

+### HTML & CSS
 The moon.css fragment is pulled into the main styles.css file via @import.
+The unchanging parts of the CSS are in the styles.css file, and only the changing colors and transformations are in the moon.css file.

+The HTML involved is relatively simple.
+3 divs stacked on each other inside a wrapper div.
+The 3 divs are the moon itself (a white circle), a moon shadow (this transforms color and shape to hide part of the white circle), and a moon "glow" which provides a little soft glow around the circle.
+The moon div is clipped using a clipping path during some phases, and the moon shadow div is not shown then.

 ### Site Generator
 I am using [Blot.im](http://blot.im).
 It automatically updates the CSS fragment in the blog template folder any time the file is updated, which is the crux of this whole system.